LtHummus/AuthThingie/README.md

 ## TOTP

-AuthThingie supports Time-Based One-Time Passowrds.
+AuthThingie supports Time-Based One-Time Passwords.
 They do require some special setup.
 AuthThingie includes a script to help generate secrets and set up your app of choice.
-Once you have AuthThingie up and running in a docker container, you can generate everything with `docker exec -it <container name> generate_totp <username>` (if you are using Docker Compose, you can do `docker-compose exec auth generate_totp <username>`).
+Once you have AuthThingie up and running in a docker container, you can generate everything with `docker exec -it <container name> generate-totp <username>` (if you are using Docker Compose, you can do `docker-compose exec auth generate-totp <username>`).
 This will generate a random secret for you and give you instructions on what to do next.
 The app will also display a QR code in your terminal for scanning in to your authentication application as well as a field to add to your config file.
 Scan the code, update the config file, then restart the container and you should be good to go.

 ## Deployment